saifulrijal-ds/hello-world/README.md

 # hello-world
 Just my first repository
+\n\n

-Hello mina!
+Hello mina!\n
-This is my first experience in the world of programming and coding. thank you for your guidance and support.
+This is my first experience in the world of programming and coding.\n Thank you for your guidance and support.